 Bright and early on Monday the 12th of October 1936, the marchers leaving Ripon behind resumed their southerly journey, next stop Harrogate known widely for its health resort.

-After checking that everything was set for their overnight stay The men were given an impressive meal and a comfortable place to sleep.
-All had been provided by the council and members of the Rotary Club.
-Defeating the Conservative Member Mr. Pearson in the 1935 elections Ellen Wilkinson now the town’s Member of parliament re-joined the marchers at this point and announced she intended to walk the rest of the journey to London.
+Upon ensuring that everything was prepared for their overnight stay, the men were treated to an impressive meal and provided with comfortable sleeping arrangements.
+The council and members of the Rotary Club had organized these provisions.
+Ellen Wilkinson, who had defeated Conservative Member Mr. Pearson in the 1935 elections and was now the town’s Member of Parliament, rejoined the marchers at this point and announced her intention to walk the rest of the journey to London.

 Later some 30-plus years into the future Ellen Wilkinson would lend her name to Jarrow’s first-ever high-rise tower block of flats/apartments.

-The marchers arrived in Leeds on the 13th of October completing the first 100 miles of their 300-mile journey.
-Leeds turned out to be the warmest reception of the whole journey Given by Mr. William Nicholson President of the Leeds Conservative Party.
-Mr. Nicholson was also a newspaper proprietor and provided the marchers with a five-course meal in the Town Hall even the dog Jarrow was not forgotten.
-After the meal, Mr. A. Burrill, president of the Leeds Trade and Labour Council spoke of his sympathy for the march and wished the men every success on behalf of the workers of Leeds.
+On October 13th, the marchers reached Leeds, completing the first 100 miles of their 300-mile journey.
+Leeds offered the warmest reception of the entire journey, given by Mr. William Nicholson, President of the Leeds Conservative Party.
+Mr. Nicholson, who was also a newspaper proprietor, treated the marchers to a five-course meal in the Town Hall, ensuring even the dog Jarrow was not forgotten.
+After the meal, Mr. A. Burrill, President of the Leeds Trade and Labour Council, expressed his sympathy for the march and conveyed his best wishes for the success of the men on behalf of the workers of Leeds.

-Arriving in Wakefield on the 14th of October the welcome did not match that of Leeds, but never the welcome was warm and sincere with tea and free cinema tickets.
-That night found themselves sleeping in a disused church next to a graveyard.
+Arriving in Wakefield on October 14th, the welcome they received did not match that of Leeds, but it was still warm and sincere.
+They were offered tea and given free cinema tickets as a gesture of hospitality.
+That night, they found themselves sleeping in a disused church located next to a graveyard.

-Wakefield stands by the side of the River Calder in West Yorkshire.
-The Duke of York had been defeated close to the city (then a town) in the battle of Wakefield at Sandal Castle.
+Wakefield is situated alongside the River Calder in West Yorkshire.
+The city has historical significance, as it was near Wakefield where the Duke of York was defeated in the Battle of Wakefield at Sandal Castle.

 The Cathedral is a 14th-century parish church.
 With around 3,000 full-time and 10,000 part-time students,[9] and campuses in both the city center and surrounding towns, Wakefield College is the major provider of further education in the area.